epi-interactive/Scrolling_Tabs/README.md

              )
  ```
 2. This function handles which tab is active and the click event.
-Also handles the differences between the type of tab selected.
-For instance if a drop down or selection tab was selected.
+It also handles the differences between the type of tab selected.
+For instance it checks if the tab selected was a drop-down or selection tab.
 ``` r
 verticalTabsInput <- function(inputId, tabs, active=NULL) {
   elems <- as.list(tabs)